FrankVal/GEE_xtract/README.md

 1. One directory represent how to produce variable for extrapolation analysis, hence to write significant habitat metrics, which can be parametrised by the user.

 2. Another directory is a working example on how combine different extrapolated dataset in R, and how identify significant habitat metrics.

-The example refers to the ecological case of study present in the manuscript.
+3. The sample data refers to telemetry observation, which is the ecological case of study present in the manuscript.